exasol/public-knowledgebase/Data-Science/using-custom-jar-java-archive-libraries-within-udfs.md

 SELECT HELLOWORLD();
 ```
-Most importantly, **you must edit your UDF to show the correct path to your file.**In my example above, the file resides in /buckets/bucketfs1/test1.
+Most importantly, **you must edit your UDF to show the correct path to your file**.
+In my example above, the file resides in `/buckets/bucketfs1/test1`.
 Just replace the path to the file with the path to your own UDF.
 It should match the one you used in your LS script from step 2.

 ## Step 4: Run your UDF